Carl Rüedi: Early working years: Davos (1874-91)

-On December 24, 1874 Carl Rüedi received a call as a district doctor at Davos, Europe's leading winter health resort (beside St. Moritz) in those days.
-Thus Rüedi held the same post as his father previously.
+On 24 December 1874 Carl Rüedi received a call as a district doctor at Davos, Europe's leading winter health resort (beside St. Moritz) in those days.
+Thus, Rüedi held the same post as his father previously.
 Rüedi doctor's office was in the Rhätia hotel.

 At Davos Rüedi erected a private residence called Villa Richmond.
 It was named after the county in the state of New York where he had spent some time between 1867-70.

-On February 26, 1875 Carl Rüedi, together with two other representatives of the Rhätia hotel, was elected into the managing committee of the newly founded health resort club.
-On July 30 or 31, 1875 he was additionally elected its treasurer.
-In 1876 Rüedi was admitted to the Graubünden Society of Physicians (Bündner Ärzteverein) seated in Chur.
+On 26 February 1875 Carl Rüedi, together with two other representatives of the Rhätia hotel, was elected into the managing committee of the newly founded health resort club.
+On 30 or 31 July 1875, he was additionally elected its treasurer.
+In 1876, Rüedi was admitted to the Graubünden Society of Physicians (Bündner Ärzteverein) seated in Chur.

 By the growing number of tuberculosis patients coming to Davos Carl Rüedi was well off.
 Within few years Rüedi gained an excellent reputation among his clientele.
 By the end of 1878 Rüedi resigned his post of a district doctor and concentrated on his activities as a private doctor.

 Rüedi's therapeutical successes were due to a combination of medical competence and the high-Alpine climate of Davos (altitude 1.560 m / 5,118 ft) with its cool, clean and dry air.
 Rüedi impressed by exact diagnoses, an extraordinary delicate ear when auscultating the respiratory tract and a profound knowledge of all kinds and stages of lung troubles.

 The major portion of Rüedi's clientele came from the Anglo-American countries.
 Thanks to his excellent command of English Rüedi gained a factual monopoly of this clientele within few years.

 Carl Rüedi's popularity among the English-speaking patients was supported by his Scottish wife (née Mackenzie).
-On June 25, 1879 the couple had a son who was christened John (sic!).
+On 25 June 1879 the couple had a son who was christened John (sic!).